BobSoftOfficial/Microlist---proggraming-language/README.md

 why the 1?
-well the 1 is the name of the ml this is why: we can use "name of ml[]" to get ml's in other ml's IMPORTANT and ml without a dot is like a variable it only stores info
+well the 1 is the name of the ml this is why: we can use "name of ml[]" to get ml's in other ml's IMPORTANT an ml without a dot is like a variable it only stores info
 ```
 1 ml
 "hello"